bkaestner/codewars-rules/rules/0240-Haskell.md

 To prevent name clashes, only import what you need from the user module.
 This enables the user to define additional helpers at global namespace.

+Additionally, don't name your helper functions like QuickCheck, Hspec or HUnit operators or functions, even if they aren't currently available on Codewars.
+The administrators might update the package, and you end up with a defunct test due to ambiguity.

 ### Test example